-Go to http://www.sbatinnsw.info/index.php for more information on School Based Traineeships Available in NSW.
+Go to School-based apprenticeships and traineeships for more information on School Based Traineeships in NSW.

 I'm Interested.
 What Do I Do Next?

 Discuss your interest with your parent/guardian and show them the information on this page.
 See your Careers Adviser and complete an Expression of Interest Form.
 Contact your local School Based Traineeship and Apprenticeship Liaison Officer.